it985/my-stars/README.md

 *   [reviewdog/reviewdog](https://github.com/reviewdog/reviewdog) - 🐶 Automated code review tool integrated with any code analysis tools regardless of programming lang

-*   [cogentcore/core](https://github.com/cogentcore/core) - A free and open source framework for building powerful, fast, and cogent 2D and 3D apps that run on
+*   [cogentcore/core](https://github.com/cogentcore/core) - A free and open source framework for building powerful, fast, and elegant 2D and 3D apps that run on

 *   [evanw/esbuild](https://github.com/evanw/esbuild) - An extremely fast bundler for the web